SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 ### 30. Briefly Explain Logistic Regression.

+Logistic regression is a classification algorithm used to predict a binary outcome for a given set of independent variables.

+The output of logistic regression is either a 0 or 1 with a threshold value of generally 0.5.
+Any value above 0.5 is considered as 1, and any point below 0.5 is considered as 0.

 ### 31. Explain the K Nearest Neighbor Algorithm.

+K nearest neighbor algorithm is a classification algorithm that works in a way that a new data point is assigned to a neighboring group to which it is most similar.

+In K nearest neighbors, K can be an integer greater than 1.
+So, for every new data point, we want to classify, we compute to which neighboring group it is closest.

+Let us classify an object using the following example.
+Consider there are three clusters:

+Football
+Basketball
+Tennis ball

+Let the new data point to be classified is a black ball.
+We use KNN to classify it.
+Assume K = 5 (initially).

+Next, we find the K (five) nearest data points, as shown.

+Observe that all five selected points do not belong to the same cluster.
+There are three tennis balls and one each of basketball and football.

+When multiple classes are involved, we prefer the majority.
+Here the majority is with the tennis ball, so the new data point is assigned to this cluster.

 ### 32. What is a Recommendation System?